All Articles

 Prioritize swimming lessons

-Learning how to swim5 is perhaps one of the most important life skills to acquire.
-Unfortunately, roughly 1 in 5 Americans do not know how to swim, and fewer than half of Americans can swim well enough to save themselves from drowning.6
+Learning how to swim is perhaps one of the most important life skills to acquire.
+Unfortunately, almost 40 million adults in the United States3 do not know how to swim and over half have never taken a swimming lesson.

 Check the pool first